-January 2019 and it’s the month of the school open days and nights for the P7s and P6s.
+January 2020 and it’s the big month of the school open days and nights for the P7s and P6s.

-In essence, this is a relatively, small window of opportunity for you to take in all the aspects of the ‘big school’ and to make a judgement call on its suitability and likeability, so I trust the following tips will help you along in the day or evening and make it as productive as possible for you.
+In essence, this is a relatively, small window of opportunity for you to take in all the aspects of the ‘big school’ and to make a judgement call on its suitability and likeability, so I trust the following tips will help you along during the event and make it as productive as possible for you.

 Tip 1.
 Make an effort to take the P6 child